-- Article 210-7 (1) The provisions of Article 115 and Article 125 apply mutatis mutandis to statement of opinion pursuant to the provisions of Article 292-2 of the Code. - (2) The provisions of Article 107-2 apply mutatis mutandis to a ruling for taking the measures prescribed in Article 157-4 of the Code as applied mutatis mutandis pursuant to Article 292-2, paragraph (6) of the Code.
-The same applies to a ruling for taking the measures prescribed in Article 157-5 of the Code as applied mutatis mutandis pursuant to Article 292-2, paragraph (6) of the Code and to a ruling to state opinions by the methods prescribed in Article 157-6, paragraphs (1) and (2) of the Code as applied mutatis mutandis pursuant to Article 292-2, paragraph (6) of the Code. - (3) The provisions of Article 107-3 apply mutatis mutandis to the statement of an opinion by the means prescribed in Article 157-6, paragraph (2) of the Code as applied mutatis mutandis pursuant to Article 292-2, paragraph (6) of the Code.
+- Article 210-7 (1) The provisions of Article 115 and Article 125 apply mutatis mutandis to statement of opinion pursuant to the provisions of Article 292-2 of the Code. - (2) The provisions of Article 107-2 apply mutatis mutandis to a ruling for taking the measures prescribed in Article 157-2 of the Code as applied mutatis mutandis pursuant to Article 292-2, paragraph (6) of the Code.
+The same applies to a ruling for taking the measures prescribed in Article 157-3 of the Code as applied mutatis mutandis pursuant to Article 292-2, paragraph (6) of the Code and to a ruling to state opinions by the methods prescribed in Article 157-4, paragraph (1) of the Code as applied mutatis mutandis pursuant to Article 292-2, paragraph (6) of the Code.